Lawn Aeration: When’s the Best Time?

 Before aerating the lawn, the amount of moisture in the soil should be considered.
 Very dry soil can be difficult to aerate.
 Lawn aeration is ideally done when the soil is moist from rainfall or irrigation the day before.
 However, do not aerate a lawn that is overly wet.
 It’s best to wait for a day or two.

 Make way for a healthy, beautiful lawn with this quick guide on the best time to aerate your lawn.
-If you think that your lawn is a candidate for aeration, contact your local Dallas landscaping company.
+If you think that your lawn is a candidate for aeration, contact your local Dallas landscaping services company.

 Your lawn will surely thank you for it!